neondatabase/postgresql_anonymizer/docs/privacy_by_default.md

 ALTER DATABASE foo SET anon.privacy_by_default = True;
 ```

-The setting will be applied for the next sessions and we can now anonymize the
+> The setting will be applied for the next sessions,
+> i.e. **You need to reconnect to the database for the change to visible**

-table without writing any masking rule.
+We can now anonymize the table without writing any masking rule.

 ```sql
 # SELECT anon.anonymize_database();